LLC vs Sole Proprietorship: The Complete Comparison

-Read this article for the complete comparison of a sole proprietor vs single member LLC.
-Everything you need to know before you start your own single-member LLC.
+Read this article for the complete comparison of an LLC vs Sole Proprietorship, including single member LLC.
+Everything you need to know before you start your own LLC or single-member LLC.

 As a self-employed sole proprietor you’ve probably asked yourself, should I form an LLC?
 You’re probably wondering what’s the difference between a sole proprietor vs single-member LLC.
 This is especially true if your business is growing.
 As your business grows it is natural for you to ponder questions about what is the best way to support your business and most importantly your customers.